 Our local affiliates uncover, research, and take direct action on community problems using a straightforward process

 Doing justice since 1982

-DART continues to expand to new locations and seeks talented, driven people to contribute to our mission and history, like so many have in the past.
+DART continues to expand to new locations and seeks passionate, driven people to contribute to our mission and history, like so many have in the past.

 Rev. Herb White, staff to the United Church Board for Homeland Ministries, United Church of Christ, and several local leaders, hire John Calkins, DART’s founding Executive Director, to organize a senior citizens organization in Miami known as Concerned Seniors of Dade.
 It quickly establishes itself as an organization capable of routinely producing hundreds of people to press city officials around fairness issues concerning seniors.

 A three-day riot erupts in Miami after an all-white jury acquits several white Miami police officers of beating to death Arthur McDuffie, a black insurance salesman.
 Eighteen people die during the riots.
 Leaders from Concerned Seniors of Dade sponsor an organizing drive among African-American congregations throughout Miami, which eventually becomes People United to Lead the Struggle for Equality (PULSE).

 Along with winning several local issues related to minority hiring and job creation, PULSE turns its attention to the continued lack of accountability within the Miami police department.
 Several highly suspicious incidents of police killing Black people occur, yet officers are consistently being acquitted of wrongdoing in court.
 PULSE discovers attorneys are routinely allowed to strike Black people from the jury pool without question, using what is known as peremptory challenges.
 PULSE prevails at the state level making it illegal to use peremptory challenges based on race.